EliahKagan/palgoviz/README.md

 jupyter lab
 ```

-[Click here for more detailed documentation on using the notebooks, including
+[Click here for more info about using notebooks, and real-time collaboration
-real-time collaboration.](doc/using-notebooks.md)
+for notebooks and modules.](doc/using-notebooks.md)

 <!-- TODO: If we add an Acknowledgements sections, it could go here. -->